-Except maybe law, our second point of view on this issue.
+Except maybe in the practice of law, our second point of view on this issue.
 Here’s a link an article by Will Meyerhofer, an attorney and psychotherapist.
 If you read Mr. Meyerhofer’s article, I think you’ll agree that the legal profession and publishing industry have much in common.
 Or at least many people living and working in them feel just as rotten.

 After practicing law for a period of time, Meyerhofer discovered that depression is common in attorneys.
 He became a psychotherapist who treats attorneys.
 In his article, Meyerhofer presents a psychological model explaining how depression is created and supported within the individual’s mind and by the legal industry.
 The depression-creating system he presents is one basis of the writer’s masochism post by Ruth Harris & Anne R. Allen.
 I recommend reading both for an understanding of writer’s masochism.
 Meyerhofer’s description of how lower level attorneys feel in Biglaw mirrors my own feelings as a fledgling author.

-Before leaping into the world of writing for publication, I had a broad and rather illustrious professional life.
+Then there’s the systems approach, widely espoused in many schools of counseling and psychotherapy.
+Before leaping into the world of writing, I had a broad professional life.
 I was an economist, negotiation coach, businesswoman, and horse rancher before the need to write knocked on my psyche.
 I have a couple of master’s degrees, including one in counseling.
-I was an excellent student.
-I took my counseling degree in a program stressing family structure and systems––how a family’s unspoken rules can work to keep some family members powerless and unhappy and allow others to be fat cats and bullies.
-This background served me well.
+I earned my counseling degree in a program stressing family structure and systems – how a family’s unspoken rules can work to keep some family members powerless and unhappy and allow others to be fat cats and bullies.
+This background has served me well.

-At the bottom of the pyramid are hordes of wannabe authors––and they have to be published traditionally, only.
+At the bottom of the pyramid are hordes of wannabe authors – and they have to be published traditionally, only.
 Being traditionally published means: a publisher buys your manuscript according to a contract, which the publisher writes and controls.
 You get money (but dribbled out over time, so it’s not as much as it seems when you sign on the dotted line) and they get to do whatever they want with your work, including not publishing it.
 If your book does come out, you, the author, get to pay for marketing it and do the work involved.
 (This is lots of work.)
-Because of this, being traditionally published is far superior to and more prestigious than publishing your work yourself.
-Huh?
+Because of this, being traditionally published is considered by many to be far superior to and more prestigious than publishing your work yourself.

 I recall seeing a video of a famous author giving a seminar about writing.
 Her fans gazed at her with devotion normally reserved for east-Indian gurus.
 Rapture didn’t come close to the intensity of their focus.
 They were addicts, of her and of getting their work in print.
 Lust lived in that room.
 I’m astonished that no one noticed how bizarre the situation was.